domingosjuliopinto/pcm_report_generator/README.md

 # PCM Report Generator
-This is a report card that displays Physics ,Chemistry and Maths marks.<br>
+This is a report card generator that displays Physics ,Chemistry and Maths marks.<br>
 Framework: Spring Boot <br>

 <h3>Features</h3>